oberocks/obebs4-js/README.md

 > IMPORTANT TIP:
 > When using the OBEBS4.content.article() method, the structure of the settings is strict whenever using the method for multiple columns!
 > In this use case, the settings column option can be either a `string` or an `array` of strings.
 The length of this array **SHOULD ALWAYS** match the length of the array of arrays of child element nodes.
-This will apply each generated column you've specified with element nodes with the CSS classes you specify in the settings column option!
+This means that the columns settings array [0] index classes string will be applied to the [0] child element nodes array of element nodes, and so fourth!

 ```javascript
 // OBEBS4.content.article() default example